 Region Exclusive (sort of)

 If there’s a Pokémon that is considered a shoo-in for being Region Exclusive among Generation IV Pokémon, it’s Shellos and it’s evolution Gastrodon.
 In Pokémon Diamond and Pearl, there are two variants of Shellos: West Sea and East Sea.

 |West Sea||East Sea|

-Darkrai will very much be the fan-favorite among the new Legendary Pokémon, but let’s talk about his counterpart, Cresselia.
+Darkrai will very much be the fan-favorite among the new Mythical Pokémon, but let’s talk about his counterpart, Cresselia.
 Don’t get me wrong, Mewtwo, Latios, and Latias might have better overall stats among Psychic Pokémon but don’t sleep on Cresselia.
 Do you remember why Lugia and Articuno took a lot of players to defeat?
 Defense.
 Raid Bosses with high Defenses tend to need more players to defeat.
 That’s where Cresselia comes in.
 It has higher Defense and HP than Articuno, but has less Attack so it will more or less need the same amount of people to defeat.

 Lastly, we’ll talk about literally the grandaddy of Pokémon: Arceus.
 Its stats are one of the most balanced among all Pokémon.
 If they don’t nerf Arceus, his Attack will be on par with Dragonite, while his Defense and HP will be a notch below Cresselia.
 Imagine a Pokémon with significant bulk that can also hits like a truck.
 Sure, it’s not Mewtwo levels of Attack or Lugia levels of bulk, but the fact that all of his stats are above average is not something to scoff at.
 Calling him a god might not seem that strange anymore.